atimpone/aws-foundation-journey/CONTRIBUTING.md

 ## Working with Content

+### Use of Hugo Static Site Generator

+...provide instructions of how to locally render the content using Hugo so that contributors can test changes before issuing PRs...

 ### Defer to External Docs Where Feasible

 When there's modular, to-the-point official documentation that can be linked to, we prefer that route vs duplicating lengthy instructions within these guides.